Parametric Modeling of Serpentine Waveguide Traveling Wave Tubes: Parameter Study

 Next, we show the effect of input power variation on the gain diagram, but still retaining the same correction factor $\delta_{\mathrm{e}}=0.11$ that was already calculated in the example in the previous section.
 Since our method is based on small-signal approximation, we neglected the effect of nonlinear terms in our model.
 We provide two different examples with $P_{\mathrm{in}}=5\:\mathrm{dBm}$ and $P_{\mathrm{in}}=15\:\mathrm{dBm}$ and the calculated results are presented in Figs. \ref{fig: ParameterStudy2}(c) and (d).
 In comparison to the dashed curves obtained by PIC simulations, the theoretical results represented by solid curves exhibit good agreement.

 As a last analysis, we calculate the gain at the synchronization frequency of $f_{\mathrm{sync}}=26\:\mathrm{GHz}$ by assuming the parameters used in Section \ref{sec:Validation-of-Hot}.
 The gain diagram by varying the e-beam average current is shown in Fig. \ref{fig: ParameterStudy3}(a).
 In this plot, the theoretical gain is shown by a solid curve and the cross sign shows the corresponding simulation gain obtained from PIC simulation at sampled currents.
 When the e-beam current is increased, saturation occurs, so designers should choose the proper current value carefully.
 The analogous analysis is provided by varying the number of unit cells and the calculated gain at the synchronization frequency by both theoretical and PIC simulation is shown in Fig. \ref{fig: ParameterStudy3}(b).
 The simulation results confirm the calculated gain value when the number of unit cells is lower than 90 elements.
 It is significant to note that we did not use sever in the design of TWTs and all the simulations are provided for single-stage TWT.
-Finally, Fig. \ref{fig: ParameterStudy3}(c) shows the linear and saturation regions of the TWT depending on different input powers.
-The analysis shows that by increasing power we move into a nonlinear regime and the calculated results based on linear approximation will not be reliable.
+Finally, Fig. \ref{fig: ParameterStudy3}(c) shows the linear and saturation regions of the TWT by varying the incident RF power at the TWT input port (at the cathode end).
+The analysis shows that by increasing the input power, we move into a nonlinear regime, where the calculated gain by using the theoretical model and PIC simulation disagree by more than 3 dB.
+In the large signal regime, the calculated results based on linear approximation will not reliably reproduce the TWT behavior near saturation.
+Our developed model is reliable for the small-signal regime and accurate results in the large-signal regime should be calculated using other specialized large-signal codes or PIC simulations.
 Again, it should be noted that the correction factor value in these plots has not changed from previous examples.